greenbone/docs/src/common/source-build/prerequisites.rst

 Installing Common Build Dependencies
 ------------------------------------

-For downloading, configuring, building and installing the :term:`GVM` components, several tools and applications are required.
+For downloading, configuring, building and installing the Greenbone Community Edition components, several tools and applications are required.
 To install this requirements the following commands can be used:

 .. tabs::
   .. tab:: Debian/Ubuntu